The dissertation represents the culmination of all the work in the PhD program.

 - A majority of the committee holds at least a 50% appointment in the computer science department

 - One member must come from outside the department or the university

 For any outside members who are not full members of the UIC Graduate College, students must submit the person’s CV along with the committee recommendation form so that the Graduate College may determine that equivalent academic standards are met.

-The committee recommendation must be submitted to the computer science Student Affairs office at least three weeks prior to the scheduled dissertation defense date.
+The committee recommendation form, along with an abstract, must be submitted to the computer science Student Affairs office at least three weeks prior to the scheduled dissertation defense date.
 The dean of the Graduate College formally appoints the dissertation at the recommendation of the department.